johnfactotum/foliate-js/README.md

 The filter only applies to the book itself, leaving overlaid elements such as highlights unaffected.

 ### The Paginator

+There is a basic page transition effect that can be disabled by setting `.pageAnimation` to false.

 The layout can be configured from the `.layout` object, which has the following properties:
 - `.flow`: either `'paginated'` or `'scrolled'`.